Alluxio/alluxio/docs/en/deploy/Running-Alluxio-Using-Vagrant.md

 [Security Group](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html)
 named *alluxio-vagrant-test* at
 [Region(**us-east-1**) and Availability Zone(**us-east-1b**)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
-The security group will be set up automatically in the region with all inbound/outbound network traffic opened.
+The security group will be set up automatically in the region with all inbound and outbound network traffic opened.
 You can change the *security group*, *region* and *availability zone* in `ec2.yml`.
 Sometimes the default zone can be unavailable.
 Note: the keypair is associated with a specific region.
 For example, if you created a keypair in us-east-1, the keypair is invalid in other regions (like us-west-1).
 If you ran into permission/connection errors, please first check the region/zone.